lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/session-notes/session-58.md

 	- Lots of traps, lots of sensors, glyphs, golems and drones, and a number of high-level wizards.
 	- Sources say there are 6 individuals of interest calling the place home:
 		- General Thaylinn, the superintendent of the prison.
-			- [Kez](kez-bardaux.md) new this person as highly ruthless and highly unethical.
+			- [Kez](kez-bardaux.md) knew this person as highly ruthless and highly unethical.
 		- Warden Golmook
 			- Yakfolk hailing from [Toril](toril.md).
 A dreadful warlord.
 Single handedly took down a colony of fire giants.
 		- Highmage Valray.
 A Xyraxian mage.
 		- Associate Warden Parsek.
 An arcanaloth, with powerful magic.
 		- Vaskir ???, a human from [Toril](toril.md).
-Second in command to Zulkir ???, a Red Wizard of Thay.
+Second in command to a Zulkir, a Red Wizard of Thay.
 		- [Dubbuldux](dubbuldux.md).
 	- We have two weeks to arrive there (two bastion turns).